Note : Please don’t send me photos or ask me to identify trees, plants, berries or mushrooms.

 The berries on some species are toxic and can cause vomiting, diarrhea, sweats, dilated pupils and increased heartbeat.
 If ingested in large quantities, the berries can cause respiratory failure, convulsions and coma.
 According to the Toxicological Centres in Berlin and Zurich, you need to eat around 30 berries for the minor symptoms to appear.

 Dogwood (Cornus sanguinea) is a UK native tree, although the name Dogwood is given to around 60 species in the family.
 They can be found in most temperate zones of the northern hemisphere.
+In the Beritish Isles you are most likely to encounter them in the south.

-I’ve read mixed reports on the toxicity of Cornus sanguinea, with claims that they are toxic and can cause vomiting to claims that they’ve been eaten with no ill effect, although they are very bitter (this later claim is confirmed in The Colour Atlas of Poisonous Plants by Frohne and Pfander, which also notes that there are no reports of poisoning from eating the berries).
+I’ve read mixed reports on the toxicity of Cornus sanguinea, with claims that they are toxic and can cause vomiting to claims that they’ve been eaten with no ill effect, although they are very bitter (this latter claim is confirmed in The Colour Atlas of Poisonous Plants by Frohne and Pfander, which also notes that there are no reports of poisoning from eating the berries).

 I’ve never tried them and due to this uncertainty put them in the ‘leave alone’ category.

-Tutsan (Hypericum androsaemum) is a member of the St John’s Wort family.
+Often found in the south and west of the British Isles (but not sometimes further afield), Tutsan (Hypericum androsaemum) is a member of the St John’s Wort family.
 All parts of the plant are toxic due to the presence of hypericin which can cause nausea and diarrhoea; the berries are especially toxic.

 Lords & Ladies